-- Reinforcing the value of everyone’s opinions in class discussions.
+- We reinforce the value of everyone’s opinions in class discussions.

 - The school has an effective anti-bullying policy.

-- A whole school week is dedicated to anti-bullying.
+- A whole school week is dedicated to friendship and anti-bullying.

 - Teachers emphasise in RE lessons that every person is unique and “created in the image of God.”

-- An annual Sports and Health Week where the values of sportsmanship and respect are actively taught.
+- Our annual Fitness and Healthy Eating Week reinforces the values of sportsmanship and respect.

-- Having active educational links with other schools.
+- We have active educational links with other schools.